 Suppose you’re an investor/flipper who has used private money with a payback period of 12 months to buy a house to renovate and resell.
 If everything goes smoothly without a hitch, you’ll have no worries – but that seldom happens.
 Delays and problems are the norms, and when that happens, you’ll need an extension.
 And with that extension will come extension fees and higher monthly interest payments.

 Ultimately, private money is a viable option for some.
 The trade-off between quick approval and higher interest rates is worth it in some cases.
 But you do need to do your research to make sure that the trade-off is right for you.
-And that’s where your local Cherokee County agent can prove to be a valuable resource.
-To discover even more about the pros and cons of using private money to buy a house in Cherokee County, contact us today at 770-280-4560.
+And that’s where your local Atlanta agent can prove to be a valuable resource.
+To discover even more about the pros and cons of using private money to buy a house in Atlanta, contact us today at 770-280-4560.